 For the first time in Australia, an index has been developed that can provide reliable and rigorous measures of trends across Australia's threatened species.
-In addition to communicating overall trends, the indices can be interrogated, and the data downloaded via a web-app to allow trends for different taxonomic groups or regions to be explored and compared.
-So far, the index has been populated with data for some threatened birds and monitoring data for threatened plants are being assembled and threatened mammals are planned next.
+In addition to communicating overall trends, the indices can be interrogated and the data downloaded via a web-app to allow trends for different taxonomic groups or regions to be explored and compared.
+So far, the index has been populated with data for some threatened birds, and monitoring data for threatened plants are being assembled and threatened mammals are planned next.

 By bringing together monitoring data, these indices will allow Australian governments, non-government organisations, stakeholders and the community to better understand and report on trends for threatened species groups including which are decreasing, increasing or staying stable.
-It will potentially enable us to better understand the performance of high-level strategies and the return on investment in threatened species recovery and inform our priorities for future investment.
+It will potentially enable us to better understand the performance of high-level strategies and the return on investment in threatened species recovery, and inform our priorities for future investment.

-A Threatened Species Index for Victorian birds
+A Threatened Species Index for birds in the Northern Territory

-Here, the national Threatened Bird Index (TBX) is drilled down to report on information relating to trends for threatened birds in Victoria (Figure 1A).
-In its first iteration, this index incorporates data from 18 threatened bird species and subspecies (Vulnerable, Endangered or Critically Endangered under the EPBC Act and/ or as assessed by BirdLife Australia see Table 1).
+This fact sheet provides a report from the national Threatened Bird Index (TBX) on trends for threatened birds in the Northern Territory (Figure 1A).
+In its first iteration, this index incorporates data from 8 threatened bird species or subspecies (Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or as assessed by BirdLife Australia - see Table 1).
 More data will be added as they become available each year allowing the index to grow.

-The index shows the estimated yearly change in relative abundance of threatened bird species in relation to a baseline year, for which 1985 was chosen, where the index is set to 1.0.
-However, later baseline years are also available to support the specific needs of conservation managers and can be selected via the web-app.
+The index shows the estimated yearly change in relative abundance of threatened bird species in relation to a baseline year, for which 1985 was chosen, where the index is set to 1.0 However, later baseline years are also available to support the specific needs of conservation managers and can be selected via the web-app.
 Changes in the index are proportional-a value of 0.5 indicates the multi-species relative abundance is 50% below the baseline value; a value of 1.5 indicates 50% above baseline.

-In 2015, the Vic TBX value given the current data is 0.39.
-This suggests that the relative abundance of threatened birds for which we have information has decreased by 61% between 1985 and 2015.
-While the overall index value in 2015 is 0.39, individual species have TBX values between 0.23 (a 77% decrease) and 0.72 (a 28% decrease).
+In 2015, the NT TBX value given the current data is 2.59.
+This suggests that the relative abundance of threatened birds for which we have information has increased by 159% between 1985 and 2015.
+While the overall index value in 2015 is 2.59, individual species have TBX values between 0.52 (a 48% decrease) and 12.13 (a 1113% increase).
 In comparison, the national TBX shows a decrease of 52% in the compiled data.

-What should we know about the Victorian data?
+What should we know about the Northern Territory data?

-This index is based on 552 time series (defined as sites where data on a species are recorded using the same methodology and a consistent monitoring effort through time) across these 18 species.
-Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys on 111 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
+This index for the NT is based on 77 time series (defined as sites where data on a species are recorded using consistent methods and monitoring effort through time) across these 8 species.
+Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys on 111 eligible datasets to custodians and requesting them to assess the trends produced from their datasets.
 Feedback was received for 82% of the datasets.
 Only time series that had been produced by standardised monitoring and with a minimum length of four years collected between 1985 and 2015 inclusive were used for index calculation.
 No trends are calculated for indices with datasets on less than three species.